jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Guizhou.md

    ③ Clear color pictures of the front and back of website responsible person’s ID card

-   ③ Official seal of the filing unit (the Verification Form shall be sealed during the process)
+   ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   **⑤Authorization Letter of Guizhou (this should be provided when website's responsible person is not the legal person) **
+   **⑤ Authorization Letter of Guizhou (this should be provided when website's responsible person is not the legal person) **

-   **⑥Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**
+   **⑥ Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**